Brock Meeks

 Brock N. Meeks is an American investigative journalist.
 He founded the online publication CyberWire Dispatch in 1994 and helped pioneer the world of online journalism.
 At its peak, Meeks estimated that CyberWire Dispatch was distributed to more than 800,000 readers via mailing lists and newsgroups.
 At the height of his online career, Meeks was "the most widely read reporter in cyberspace" according to J. D. Lasica.
 CyberWire Dispatch officially ceased publication in early 2004.

 Meeks's articles focused on the intersection of government and technology, and explored issues such as online rights – including free speech and the right to privacy – encryption, censorship, and the regulation of content.

 Meeks was the first journalist sued for libel in cyberspace while writing his CyberWire Dispatch.
-Journalist and author Dan Gilmor wrote in his book We the Media: "[Meeks] was, by most accounts, the first Internet journalist to be sued for libel.
-For all practical purposes, Meeks won the case; he paid nothing to the Ohio company that sued him over his critical report about the company’s business practices, though he did agree to notify the company before publishing anything else about it or the man who ran it.
+Journalist and author Dan Gillmor wrote in his book We the Media: "[Meeks] was, by most accounts, the first Internet journalist to be sued for libel.
+For all practical purposes, Meeks won the case; he paid nothing to the Ohio company that sued him over his critical report about the company's business practices, though he did agree to notify the company before publishing anything else about it or the man who ran it.
 Meeks did pay his lawyers, including several noted First Amendment specialists who donated the vast majority of their time.
 He was lucky, in a sense, because his case drew the attention of people who wanted to protect our rights."

 In the mid-1990s, Meeks was the Washington correspondent for Wired and its online counterpart, HotWired.
-He wrote features for the magazine and produced two columns for HotWired: Muckraker and Campaign Dispatch.
+He wrote features for the magazine and produced two columns for HotWired: "Muckraker" and "Campaign Dispatch".
 The latter was dedicated to his coverage of the 1996 U.S. presidential campaign.